 The supplier shall provide a CAB with the means of recording audio at the following points within the platform:

-1. Microphone Input (pre-processed audio)

-2. Input to the NREC

-3. Output of the NREC

-4. Input to the Bluetooth Codec

-5. Output of the Bluetooth Codec
+Raw Microphone Inputs

+Processed Microphone Output to BT Phone

+Raw Receive Input from BT Phone

+Processed Receive Output to AHU\Loudspeaker

 This tool shall store these files in .wav format on a USB based storage device.
 This tool shall begin recording to a USB based storage device when a phone call is active.
 The tool shall stop recording once the phone call is completed.

+This tool shall store on the USB stick the configuration file and the tunable parameters of the phone audio quality library used in that specific vehicle

-This tool shall also have the ability to and provide the following system characteristics:
+This tool shall also have the ability to provide and log to a file the following system characteristics:

-1. Signal – Noise – Ratio (SNR)

-2. Automatic Gain Control (AGC)

-3. Any and all internal audio parameters that are dynamic
+The SYNC shall have the capabilities to log any logging information provided by the QNX library about the system parameters performance

 This tool shall be enabled by installing the CAB via a USB based storage device.